ychong4/ychong4.github.io/Activity 2/LSTM/BTCPricePrediction.md

 - Monthly dataset length: 86

 </br>
-Also, we created 20, 50, 200 moving average variables in the datasets.
+Also, we created 20, 50, 200 moving average variables in the datasets, and a percentage change variable to calculate the change of close price between timestamps.

 </br>
-Then, we created a percentage change variable to calculate the change of close price between timestamps.

 ## Section 2.
 Data Visualization